Packing properties of cubic squarefree monomial ideals: Path ideals

 \end{col} \begin{proof} We use Remark~\ref{Craigmethod}.
-We pick a variable $x$ in $C_{3k}$ and we define $I_{x}$, $I$ and $L$ as defined in Remark~\ref{Craigmethod}.
-Since $I$ is the cubic path ideal over the path graph over the vertex set $V(C_{3k})\backslash\{x\}$ then from Corollary~\ref{Adam'thm} we have
+We pick a variable $x$ in $C_{3k}$ and we define $I_{x}=(J:x)$.
+Let $I$ be an ideal of monomials in $J$ which do not involve $x$.
+Write $I_x=I+L$ where $L$ is an ideal in $I_x$ which are not in $I$.
+It is straightforward to see that $I$ is the cubic path ideal over the path graph over the vertex set $V(C_{3k})\backslash\{x\}$.
+Thus from Corollary~\ref{Adam'thm} we have

 Also it is clear that $L$ is the edge ideal of a subtree of $G$.
 From Observation~\ref{niceObservation} we have $I_{x}^{(n)}=I_{x}^{n}$ for all $n\geq 1$.
 Therefore, Remark~\ref{Craigmethod} and Proposition~\ref{newProp} settle the claim.